llsoftsec/llsoftsecbook/book.md

 ## Stack buffer overflows

-A buffer overflow occurs when a read from or write to a data buffer\href{https://en.wikipedia.org/wiki/Data_buffer} exceeds its boundaries.
+A buffer overflow occurs when a read from or write to a [data buffer](https://en.wikipedia.org/wiki/Data_buffer) exceeds its boundaries.
 This typically results in adjacent data structures being accessed, which has the potential of leaking or compromising the integrity of this adjacent data.